astrojoanna/pebble-predictor/README.md

 CREDITS

-If you use this code for your work, please cite this github repository and the corresponding paper (once it is out :-).
+If you use this code for your work, please cite the corresponding paper, this github repository and/or the corresponding Zenodo DOI.